Make A DIY Quilt Label

 Plus you’ll also receive a page of postcard quilt labels.
 You can read how to make a mini quilt postcard and drop yours in the mail today!

 How Do You Print A Quilt Label

 Tips for Printing Personalized DIY Quilt Labels

 There are some important steps to keep in mind when printing your own DIY Quilt Labels.
 First, use printable fabric sheets and an ink jet printer.
 Do not use transfer sheets as they are not permanent.
-My favorite printable fabric is Printed Treasures Inkjet Printable Fabric.
-It is 100% cotton and is stabilized to feed easily through the printer.
+These printable fabric sheets are 100% cotton and stabilized to feed easily through the printer.
 Secondly use a permanent marker that will not wick or bleed because it will make the writing difficult to read.

 Once the labels are printed onto the fabric sheets, let it dry for 15 minutes or so.
 Then heat set the ink from the back for more permanency.
 Once this is complete, write the details you want included and sign your quilt.
 Then I heat set the quilt label again.
 Once it cools, it may be trimmed if needed and prepped to be sewn onto your quilt back.

 Sometimes the printable fabric sheets may have a bit of a curl at the edge.
 If this becomes a problem feeding the sheets into the printer, simply give it a light pressing with a warm (NOT HOT!) iron.

 You want to include the important details about your quilt on its label.
 Obviously, your name and date should be included, and think about what else would be meaningful.
 One of the most appreciated things you can add is a message.
 It enhances the personal nature of a gifted quilt.
 It is also nice to leave an area for you to physically sign you name.
 Adding a signature is a very personal touch.